dhhepting/dhhepting.github.io/teaching/CS-428+828/assignments/i-or-g/02-requirements.md

 Recall the diagram that [illustrated the article about Design Thinking](https://www.nngroup.com/articles/design-thinking/) from the Nielsen Norman Group.
 There are 3 phases depicted: understand, explore, and materialize.
 The understand phase, comprising empathize and define steps, is the focus of this assignment.
-You should focus on well-defined activities that users are trying to perform.
+You should focus on well-defined activities that well-defined users are trying to perform.

+1. describe the activity/activities and the user(s) with sufficient detail to be relatable
 1. empathize: do this by first creating one or more empathy maps for the activities
 1. define: identify specific aspects of the current interface that cause problems for the users and create requirements (see the [Volere Snow Card](http://www.volere.co.uk/snowcard.pdf) and [notes](http://www.volere.co.uk/pdf%20files/06%20Atomic%20Requirements.pdf), illustrated in the textbook, for an idea about the kinds of details to capture)